astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 need to travel, and in what direction, to conclude that the spouse ate lunch before the astronaut ate breakfast?

-2) George Gamov, in his delightful but dated book, *Mr. Tompkins in Wonderland*, posits a world where the speed of light is only a few km/hr, and all these odd effects of relativity are commonplace for people in that world.  *Need to look in the book and recreate his argument about the murder observed from the train*
+2) George Gamow, in his delightful but dated book, *Mr. Tompkins in Wonderland*, ({cite}`Gamow99`) posits a world where the speed of light is only a few km/hr, and all these odd effects of relativity are commonplace for people in that world.
+In one example, Mr. Tompkins is the witness to a murder on the train platform while he was on the train pulling into the station.
+Mr. Tompkins observes a young man reading a newspaper when the ticket collector is shot.
+When Mr. Tompkins emerges from the train, the young man is holding a smoking gun.
+A police officer places the young man under arrest, despite the young man's protestations that he only picked up the gun after the murderer dropped it.
+Mr. Tompkins affirms that he can support the young man's alibi, as he saw the young man reading the paper at the moment the ticket collector was shot.
+The police officer is not convinced, pointing out that Mr. Tompkins was on a moving train, and therefore his sense of what events are simultaneous will not match up with simultaneous events on the platform.
+For this reason, his testimony does not conclusively exonerate the young man.
+What do you think?
+Is the police officer correct, or is Mr. Tompkins?

 3) Show that even when you tilt the axes as in {numref}`figaxestilt`, the properties of the Lorentz transformation are such that the new